Careers information and tips for new students

 Engage with your careers service and understand what employers want

 Not only can your careers service help you decide on a career goal, they you can also work with you to create an action plan to achieve this.
 This includes researching what employers in your chosen sector want from applicants.
-Online resources such as Prospects, TargetJobs or resources on your university website can help with this, as can attending events with employers on campus.
-The Careers Service can also help you identify which of these skills, attributes and experience you already have and plan how to develop the others; for example identifying and applying for relevant internships, employment/voluntary work or student society roles.
+Online resources such as Prospects, TargetJobs or resources on your university website can help with this, as can attending events/ employer events on campus.
+The Careers Service can also help you identify which of these skills, attributes and experience you already have and plan how to develop the others for example, identifying and applying for relevant internships, employment/voluntary work or student society roles.

 Become familiar with sector information and vacancy websites, as well as application deadlines.